hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-05-release-update-custom-docker-environment-variables-performance-enhancements.md

 ---
 template: post
 title: >-
-  Release Update: Custom Docker, Environment Variables, Performance Enhancements...
+  Release Update: Custom Docker, Environment Variables, Faster Performance, and more..
 slug: Release-update-1
-draft: false
+draft: true
 date: 2020-03-05T04:30:23.237Z
 description: >-
   We are currently in private beta and from all the amazing feedback from our